 Student employment to provide payment for services in connection with the general administration of student fee;

-Augmentation of counseling services, including draft information, to be performed by the campus.
+Augmentation of counseling services, including draft information, to be performed by the university.
 Such counseling may also include counseling on legal matters to the extent of helping the student to determine whether he should retain legal counsel, and of referring him to legal counsel through a bar association, legal aid foundation or similar body;

 Transportation services;

-Childcare centers for children of students and employees of the campus;
+Childcare centers for children of students and employees of the university;

-Augmentation of campus health services.”
+Augmentation of university health services.”
 Cal.
 Educ.
 Code §§ 89300 and 89302; 5 CCR § 42659.

 Additional Purposes